-Dr. Jennifer Vinson, Program Coordinator 104 Carver Complex North - Hollings Wing Voice: (256) 372-4035, jennifer.vinson@aamu.edu
+Dr. Carol Deakin, Program Coordinator 104 Carver Complex North - Hollings Wing Voice: (256) 372-4043, carol.deakin@aamu.edu

 GRADUATE FACULTY Reed, Hope

 The Communications Specialist (CSP) program is designed to provide organizations with employees skilled in the basic communicative processes of information transfer, negotiation, problem solving, persuasion, team building, and leadership.
 Emphasis is on mastering multiple modes of communication with internal and external stakeholders and diverse populations.
 The commitment of the CSP program to the University's mission is reflected in course content which includes courses that provide: